technofocus-pte/sapintgrtnppdepth/Lab 4/Lab 4 - Boosting Operational Efficiency in Product Management with SAP Fiori Automation.md

 **Exercise 7: Test the Flow**

-1. From the Main block, right-click on First Run Subflow and select Run from here.
+1. From the Main block, right-click on the **On block error** and select Run from here.

     ![](./media/image99.png)